Tanzania Military Academy: History

 The academy was constructed with assistance from the Government of China and was formally inaugurated by President Julius Nyerere in 1976.
-At inception, it was known as the National Leadership Academy (Chuo cha Taifa cha Uongozi) before being renamed its present name in 1992 after the country's transition to a multiparty system.
+At inception, it was known as the National Leadership Academy (Chuo cha Taifa cha Uongozi) before being renamed its present name in 1992 after the country transitioned to a multiparty system.
 Over the years, it has trained officers from Kenya, Lesotho, Seychelles, South Africa, Zambia and Uganda.